Liverpool news: Sadio Mane joins Steven Gerrard and Mohamed Salah in exclusive Liverpool goalscoring club | Goal.com

 Mane scored within the first nine minutes at Anfield on Wednesday, helping ease nerves after Liverpool slumped to defeat against Napoli in their European opener.

-Playing against his former club, Mane combined effortlessly with Roberto Firmino, who slid the winger in for a first-time finish to give Liverpool the early lead.
+Playing against his former club, Mane combined effortlessly with Roberto Firmino, who slid the winger in for a first-time finish to give Liverpool the early lead in a thrilling 4-3 triumph.

 The goal was Mane's 15th Champions League goal for Liverpool, and first European goal of the campaign, as he joined the likes of Gerrard and Salah in an exclusive club.

-Mane, Salah and Gerrard are the only three Liverpool players to score 15 Champions League goals for Liverpool, with Salah one ahead of Mane on 16 after scoring later in the first half on Wednesday.
+Mane, Salah and Gerrard are the only three Liverpool players to score 15 Champions League goals for Liverpool, with Salah two ahead of Mane on 17 after scoring later in the first half before scoring the eventual game-winner in the second.

 However, the two current Liverpool stars continue to chase Gerrard's record of 21 goals for the club in Europe.